kohiart/kohi-citylights/README.md

 Requirements:
 =============
-You need a machine with at least 32GB of RAM render the Solidity images.
+You need a machine with at least 32GB of RAM to render the Solidity images.

 Dependencies:
 =============